virtual-cast/Zenject/README.md

 * Constructor/Method injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
 * Finally, Constructor/Method injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the method.
 This is also good because it will be more obvious when a class has too many dependencies and should therefore be split up (since its constructor parameter list will start to seem long)

+## Register Mappings to the DI Container

+The core of a dependency injection framework is the DI container.
+In it's simplest form it's an object which contains a _registrations_ dictionary.
+In te next section we are going to cover the 'register a new mapping' part.
+In Zenject it's called _binding_.
+As it creates a binding between an _absttraction_ to a _concrete type_.

-## Binding
+### Binding

+---

 Every dependency injection framework is ultimately just a framework to bind types to instances.

 In Zenject, dependency mapping is done by adding bindings to something called a container.
 The container should then 'know' how to create all the object instances in your application, by recursively resolving all dependencies for a given object.

-When the container is asked to construct an instance of a given type, it uses C# reflection to find the list of constructor arguments, and all fields/properties that are marked with an `[Inject]` attribute.
+When the container is asked to construct an instance of a given type, it uses C# reflection to find the list of constructor arguments, and all fields/properties that are marked with an [Inject] attribute.
 It then attempts to resolve each of these required dependencies, which it uses to call the constructor and create the new instance.

 Each Zenject application therefore must tell the container how to resolve each of these dependencies, which is done via Bind commands.
 For example, given the following class: